DVFon14/MERNapp/README.md

 **Introduction: A paragraph used to introduce interested parties to the project and needs to include one or more screenshots.**

+Welcome to your U.S. Adventures Tracker.
+This website enables you to create "state" cards, and corresponding "adventures" cards, to keep track of all your travels!

+This projects consists of three pages:

+1) Login
+   For now, this is simply a template for login page.
+There is not real authentication nor authorization.
+Entering any email or password will allow you to use the site.
+The information you enter will not be stored.

+2) States Page
+    On this page you can "Add a New State" card by typing in the name of a U.S. state.
+You can edit the card or delete it as you see fit.
+Clicking on the "Details" option on the state card will enable you to log your adventures or read the adventures you have logged.

+3) Adventures Page
+    Here you will find the logs of your adventures according to states.
+You can edit or delete any of the "Adventures" card you create.

 **Technologies Used: A list of all technologies, libraries, APIs, etc. used in the project.**